VamshiSai-Perumandla/NYU-Application-Security-3/README.md

 [Kubernetes documentation on
 secrets](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/).

-For this portion of the assignment, you should submit:
+For this portion, you should submit:

 1. All kubernetes yaml files modified to use secrets
 2. All changes necessary to the Web application (limited to